vesoft-inc/nebulagraph-veditor/README.md

 console.log(editor.schema.getData())
 ```

-## Registe Shape
+## Register Shape
-you can refer to src/Shape/Nodes,src/Shape/Lines to registe your own shape.
+You can refer to src/Shape/Nodes, src/Shape/Lines to register your own shape.

 ```javascript
 import VEditor from "@vesoft-inc/veditor";